John Fahey (politician)

-John Joseph Fahey AC (10 January 1945 – 12 September 2020) was an Australian politician who served as Premier of New South Wales from 1992 to 1995 and as the federal Minister for Finance from 1996 to 2001.
+John Joseph Fahey (10 January 1945 – 12 September 2020) was an Australian politician who served as the Premier of New South Wales from 1992 to 1995 and as the federal Minister for Finance from 1996 to 2001.
 He was a member of the New South Wales Legislative Assembly from 1984 to 1996 and the federal House of Representatives from 1996 to 2001.
 Fahey also served as president of the World Anti-Doping Agency and later became chancellor of the Australian Catholic University.

 Early life

 Fahey was born in Wellington, New Zealand, the son of Stephen Fahey, a farmer, and his wife Annie Fahey of Galway, Ireland.
 In 1956, Fahey migrated with his family to Picton, New South Wales.
 He was educated at Chevalier College in Bowral and the University of Sydney.
-He married Colleen Maree McGurren in 1968 and they had two daughters and one son.
+He married Colleen Maree McGurren in 1968, and they had two daughters and one son.
 He became a naturalised Australian in 1973.
 Fahey also played 37 lower grade matches for the Canterbury-Bankstown Bulldogs in the NSWRL.